Azure/FTALive-Sessions/content/aks/Networking/aks-networking.md

 [Application Gateway Ingress Controller (AGIC)](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview) allows Azure Application Gateway to be used as the ingress for an Azure Kubernetes Service.
 It runs in its own pod on the customer’s AKS.

-AGUC leverages the AKS’ advanced networking, which allocates an IP address for each pod from the subnet shared with Application Gateway.
+AGIC leverages the AKS’ advanced networking, which allocates an IP address for each pod from the subnet shared with Application Gateway.
 Application Gateway Ingress Controller has direct access to all Kubernetes pods.
 This eliminates the need for data to pass through kubenet.

 - [Benefits of Application Gateway Ingress Controller](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-log-query)